Kashrut: Adherence

 Many Jews partially observe kashrut, by abstaining from pork or shellfish or by not drinking milk with meat dishes.
 Some keep kosher at home but eat in non-kosher restaurants.
 In 2012, one analysis of the specialty food market in North America estimated that only 15% of kosher consumers were Jewish.
 Kosher meat is regularly consumed by Muslims when halal is not available.
 Muslims, Hindus, and people with allergies to dairy foods often consider the kosher-pareve designation as an assurance that a food contains no animal-derived ingredients, including milk and all of its derivatives.
 However, since kosher-pareve foods may contain honey, eggs, or fish, vegans cannot rely on the certification.

-About a sixth of American Jews or 0.3% of the American population fully keep kosher, and many more of them do not strictly follow all of the rules but still abstain from some prohibited foods (especially pork).
+About a sixth of American Jews or 0.3% of the American population fully keep kosher, and many more of them do not strictly follow all of the rules but still abstain from some prohibited foods, especially pork.
 The Seventh-day Adventist Church, a Christian denomination, preaches a health message which expects adherence to the kosher dietary laws.

 Surveys conducted in 2013 and 2020 found that 22% of American Jews by religion claimed to keep kosher in their homes.
-Pork consumption in particular seems to be a bigger taboo than other non-Kosher eating practices among Jews; with 41% claiming to at least abstain from eating pork.
+Pork consumption in particular seems to be a bigger taboo than other non-Kosher eating practices among Jews, with 41% claiming to at least abstain from eating pork.
 American Jews are generally less strict about Kosher laws when compared to Israeli Jews.
-Nearly three times as many Israeli Jews reported that they commit to keeping kosher in their homes and 84% will not eat pork.
+Nearly three times as many Israeli Jews reported that they commit to keeping kosher in their homes and 84% do not eat pork.